MARC ANDRÉ MEYERS

 Mechanical Properties of Nanomaterials

 Over the past forty years, M. A. Meyers has been funded by the U.S. Army Research Office, Office of Naval Research, National Science Foundation, Lawrence Livermore National Laboratory, Sandia National Laboratory, US Army Research Laboratory, Japan MITI, German Humboldt Foundation, UC Office of the President, DARPA, and Department of Energy.
 His current programs support a considerable number graduate students.
-Approximately thirty Ph.D.s and numerous M. Sc. were granted under his supervision.
+Approximately thirty-five Ph.D.s and numerous M. Sc. were granted under his supervision.
 Additionally, over ten Post-Doctoral researchers worked with him.
-These research activities have led to the publication of approximately 384 papers.
-He has an H index of 45, and ~8,000 citations.
+These research activities have led to the publication of approximately 410 papers.
+He has an ISI H index of 55, and ~12,000 citations.
 From 2011 on, his work was cited over 1,000 times/year.
-Figure 2 shows the number of publications/year and citations/year since 1994.
+Figure 2 shows the number of publications/year and citations/year since 1998.
 Although these statistics do not express the quality and significance of M. Meyers’ contributions, they serve to assess his level of activity.
 This reflects the breath of contributions by Prof. Meyers.

-Highlighted below are some of his most recognized contributions:
+Highlighted below are some of his most recognized contributions in the field of dynamic behavior of materials:

 · In his Ph.
 D. thesis, he proposed that the shock front in polycrystalline aggregates showed irregularities in position and pressure due to elastic and plastic anisotropy.
 He quantified these predictions and wrote two analytical papers on the subject.
 His attempts at verifying the effect experimentally failed, but recent scientific interest on the topic has led to measurements and computations that confirm the effect.